USDA-ARS-GBRU/itsxpress/README.rst

 Since this version is no longer supported, you **must** create a new conda environment in order for the depenendencies to be the compatible versions.

+# Recommend using mamba instead of conda to handling dependencies.
 0. Example on how to install and create new conda environment for this version of ITSxpress.
+We are using mamba because it resolves dependencies better and faster, but conda can be substituted.

 .. code-block:: bash

-  conda env create -n ITSxpress_V1EOL source activate ITSxpress_V1EOL
+  mamba create -n ITSxpress_V1EOL python=3.8.13
+  mamba activate ITSxpress_V1EOL

 ITSxpress can be installed from: